On today’s date in 1957, Maurice “The Rocket” Richard became the first National Hockey League (NHL) player to score 500 career goals.

-In 1960 he retired, after helping his team win five consecutive Stanley Cups.
-At that time he was the leagues all time leader in goals, with 544.
+In 1960, Richard retired after helping the Canadiens win five consecutive Stanley Cups.
+At that time, he was the league’s all-time goal scorer with 544 tallies.